Bajo Nuevo Bank

-The reef was first shown on Dutch maps dating to 1634 but was given its present name in 1654.
-Bajo Nuevo was rediscovered by the English pirate John Glover in 1660.
-The reef is now subject to a sovereignty dispute involving Colombia, Jamaica, and the United States.
-On 19 November 2012, regarding Nicaraguan claims to the islands, the International Court of Justice (ICJ) found, unanimously, that the Republic of Colombia has sovereignty over both Bajo Nuevo and Serranilla Banks, although the judgment does not analyze or mention the competing claims of Jamaica or the United States.
+The reef is subject to a sovereignty dispute involving Colombia, Jamaica, and the United States.
+On 19 November 2012, regarding Nicaraguan claims to the islands, the International Court of Justice (ICJ) ruled that Colombia had sovereignty over both Bajo Nuevo and Serranilla Banks.

 Geography

 Bajo Nuevo Bank is about 26 km long and 9 km wide.
-The satellite image shows two distinct atoll-like structures separated by a deep channel 1.4 km wide at its narrowest point.
+It has two atoll-like structures separated by a deep channel 1.4 km wide at its narrowest point.
 The larger southwestern reef complex measures 15.4 km northeast-southwest, and is up to 9.4 km wide, covering an area of about 100 km2.
 The reef partially dries on the southern and eastern sides.
 The smaller northeastern reef complex measures 10.5 km east-west and is up to 5.5 km wide, covering an area of 45 km2.
-The land area is minuscule by comparison.

 The most prominent cay is Low Cay, in the southwestern atoll.
 It is 300 m long and 40 m wide (about 1 ha), no more than 2 m high, and barren.
 It is composed of broken coral, driftwood, and sand.
 The light beacon on Low Cay is a 21 m metal tower, painted white with a red top.
 It emits a focal plane beam of light as two white flashes of light every 15 seconds.
 The beacon was erected in 1982, and reconstructed by the Colombian Ministry of National Defence in February 2008.
 It is currently maintained by the Colombian National Navy and overseen by the state's Maritime Authority.